 In such cases, it is necessary to determine the proper cost of each quality/grade of the material.
-This process of finding the separate cost of each material is called apportionment of joint cost of materials.
+This process of finding the separate cost of each material is called apportionment of the joint cost of materials.

-Rate of Profit on selling price (or sales value) = (Profit / Sales Value) x 100
+Rate of profit on selling price (or sales value) = (Profit / Sales value) x 100

 = (28,000 / 1,00,000) x 100

-150 kgs. of coke and 50 kgs. of limestone are required to melt one tonne of pig iron.
+150 kgs. of coke and 50 kgs. of limestone are required to melt 1 ton of pig iron.
 The loss in melting is 5% and the rejections amount to 10% of the castings made.

 The cost of pig iron is $1,790 per ton, the cost of coke is $1,300 per ton, and the cost of limestone is $200 per ton.
 Rejections fetch a rate of $1.20 per kg.